freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-48.english.md

 ## Description
 <section id='description'>

 Tell the path what data to use.
 Add an `attr` function and set the `d` to `twitterLine(data)`.
-This will the build the path using the `twitterLine` function you created and your `data` variable.
+This will the build the path using the `twitterLine` function you created and your data variable.

-Note that the `d` in this case is a `path` attribute for drawing a line and is different from the "`d` functions" you have been using.
+Note that the `d` in this case is a path attribute for drawing a line and is different from a "d function".

+After you have added your code, take a look at the data flow to help understand what is happening.
+You pass the data array to your `twitterLine` function where it sets the x and y values using your "d functions".
+The "d functions" go through each item in the array, passing part of the item to each scale to find the appropriate coordinates.
+When it's done, the value you are setting here is created and sent back.
+The result ends up being a confusing string of numbers and coordinates to tell the path how to be drawn.
 </section>

 ## Instructions